Popax21/synaTudor/pydrv/USAGE.md

 ```

 ### Image capture
-Now you can capture images using the command `capture_images`.
-It takes the number of images as an argument, and displays them in new popup windows.
+You can now capture images using the command `capture_images`.
+It takes the number of images as an argument, and displays them in popup windows.
 ```
 tudor> capture_images 1
 Waiting for finger to be lifted...